The-FireHub-Project-old/TheCore/docs/topics/api/Number.md

 <deflist>
     <def title="This method has parameters:">
         <list><li>int <format style="bold">$precision</format> - <format style="italic">[optional]
 Number of decimal digits to round to.
-If the precision is positive, num is rounded to precision significant digits after the decimal point.
-If the precision is negative, num is rounded to precision significant digits before the decimal point, i.e., to the nearest multiple of pow(10, -$precision), e.g. for a precision of -1 num is rounded to tens, for a precision of -2 to hundreds, etc.
+If the precision is positive, the num is rounded to precision significant digits after the decimal point.
+If the precision is negative, num is rounded to precision significant digits before the decimal point, in other words, to the nearest multiple of pow(10, -$precision), for example, for a precision of -1 num is rounded to tens, for a precision of -2 to hundreds, and so on.
 </format></li><li><a href="Round.md">\FireHub\Core\Support\Enums\Number\Round</a> <format style="bold">$round</format> = Round::HALF_UP - <format style="italic">[optional]
 Specify the mode in which rounding occurs.
 </format></li></list>